SuLab/DrugMechDB/pages/mydoc/epinephrinecystinuria.md

 | Urolithiasis | POSITIVELY CORRELATED WITH | Cystinuria |
 | Cystine Crystalluria | POSITIVELY CORRELATED WITH | Cystinuria |
 |---------|-----------|---------|

+Comment: Tiopronin is a cystine depleting agent (MESH:D065104).
+Please note that NCIT has a more specific term to the MESH term used in this path (D052878 for Urolithiasis).
+The NCIT ID (not listed in the path visualiser) is NCIT:C123244.

 Reference: [https://go.drugbank.com/drugs/DB06823#mechanism-of-action](https://go.drugbank.com/drugs/DB06823#mechanism-of-action){:target="_blank"}